-- Dissolve the three protein mixtures in 20 μl of lysis buffer (white) each and label the proteins following the protocol, starting with step 2.4.
-"Carbamidomethylation" on page 23 (e.g. protein mix ICPL_0 with the ICPL_0 reagent, protein mix ICPL_4 with the ICPL_4 reagent and mix ICPL_6 with the ICPL_6 reagent.) - 2.
-After labelling and precipitation, the proteins have to be dissolved in 20 μl of a buffer (containing 4 M urea), suitable for enzymatic cleavage with trypsin. - 3.
-After cleavage, the samples are directly analyzed by MS, preferentially by MALDI-TOF-TOF-MS. The ratios of the proteins are calculated by the ratio of the peak areas.
+- Dissolve the four protein mixtures in 20 μl of lysis buffer (white) each and label the proteins following the protocol, starting with step 2.4.
+"Carbamidomethylation" (e.g. protein mix ICPL_0 with the ICPL_0 reagent, protein mix ICPL_4 with the ICPL_4 reagent, protein mix ICPL_6 with the ICPL_6 reagent and protein mix ICPL_10 with the ICPL_10 reagent). - After labelling and precipitation, the proteins have to be dissolved in 20 μl buffer.
+For a better solubility, we recommend to dissolve the acetone precipitate using a buffer containing 4 M urea.
+However, before digestion with trypsin or endoproteinase GluC the urea content should be diluted to 2 M urea.

+3. After cleavage, the samples are directly analyzed by MS, preferentially by MALDI-TOF-MS. The ratios of the proteins are calculated by the ratio of the peak areas.